AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

 D6/D7: Input, Manual override detection Up/Down
 D5: Input, Chain sensor

+With these IO pins the boot problem with the relais shold be solved.
+Details see here: https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/
+The former version used D4/D5 as relais output istead of safe GPIO4/GPIO5.
+D5,D6,D7 are safe for input.

 The manual override detection function with D6/D7 is currently missing in the code.
 Feel free to support/update.

+If you have problems with the chanin counter input measuring multiple count signals, it might be necessary to use a library to avoid multiple counts e.g.: https://github.com/mathertel/OneButton

 ## Parts: